datacarpentry/image-processing/_episodes/08-connected-components.md

 we will introduce the concept of "jumps" between pixels.
 The jumps follow two rules:
 First rule is that one jump is only allowed along the column, or the row.
 Diagonal jumps are not allowed.
-So, from a center pixel, denoted with `o`, only the pixels indicated with an `x` are reachable:
+So, from a centre pixel, denoted with `o`, only the pixels indicated with an `x` are reachable:

 ~~~